awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 Amazon SageMaker Data Wrangler provides numerous ML data transforms to streamline cleaning, transforming, and featurizing your data\.
 When you add a transform, it adds a step to the data flow\.
 Each transform you add modifies your dataset and produces a new dataframe\.
 All subsequent transforms apply to the resulting dataframe\.

 Data Wrangler includes built\-in transforms, which you can use to transform columns without any code\.
-You can also add custom transformations using PySpark, Pandas, and PySpark SQL\.
+You can also add custom transformations using PySpark, Python \(User\-Defined Function\), Pandas, and PySpark SQL\.
 Some transforms operate in place, while others create a new output column in your dataset\.

 You can apply transforms to multiple columns at once\.
 For example, you can delete multiple columns in a single step\.